-This Guide presents a comprehensive historical survey of literary criticism/theory.
+This guide presents a comprehensive historical survey of literary criticism/theory.
 Included are hundreds of alphabetically arranged entries and sub-entries on critics and theorists, critical schools and movements, and the critical and theoretical innovations of specific countries and historical periods.
 The Guide is updated annually.

 Collections of poetry, prose and drama from authors of diverse, underrepresented groups, reflecting different ethnicities, beliefs and orientations.
 Includes contemporary and historical criticisms.